smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 7. User connects phone to headunit, OEM app registers and sends updated list of enabled cloud apps and corresponding secret tokens.
 8. Core stores secret tokens in the policy table and updates the `enabled` field of the cloud apps listed in the policy table.
 9. Core sends update app list to HMI to display cloud apps' availability
-10. User activates cloud app, Core gets WS endpoint from policy table and opens WS connection passing the secret token supplied by oem app and the hashed VIN
+10. User activates the cloud app, Core gets the websocket (WS) endpoint from policy table and opens a websocket connection passing the secret token supplied by the OEM app and the cloudAppVehicleID
-11. Cloud app verifies the hashed VIN  and secret token are valid and accepts the connection
+11. Cloud app verifies the cloudAppVehicleID and secret token are valid and accepts the connection

-Note: This is one posisble implementation of enabling and authenticating cloud apps using an OEM cloud app store.
+Note: This is one possible implementation of enabling and authenticating cloud apps using an OEM cloud app store.
 Please refer to other example use cases.

 ### Obtaining Cloud App IP Address and Port
 Maintaining a list of urls for each cloud app will be similar to how policies for SDL applications are currently managed.
-When a policy table update is required, the sdl server will send an updated PT with a list of cloud apps and their websocket endpoints.
+When a policy table update is required, the sdl server will send an updated policy table with a list of cloud apps and their websocket endpoints.

 There will need to be three new fields introduced in the app_policies section of the policy table.